-After installation of the furnace, confirm the temperature rise of the furnace is within the limits specified on the rating plate.
+Confirm the temperature rise through the furnace is within the limits specified on the furnace rating plate.
 Any temperature rise outside the specified limits could result in premature failure of the heat exchanger.

 - 1. Place thermometers in the return and supply air stream as close to the furnace as possible.
-The thermometer on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings. - 2.
-Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes before taking any temperature readings.
+To avoid false readings, the thermometer on the supply air side must be shielded from direct radiation from the heat exchanger. - 2.
+Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes in high fire before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.

 For typical duct systems, the temperature rise will fall within the limits specified on the rating plate with the blower speed at the factory recommended setting.
 If the measured temperature rise is outside the specified limits, it may be necessary to change the speed of the blower.

-NOTE: Lowering the blower speed will increase the temperature rise and a higher blower speed will decrease the temperature rise.
+NOTE: Lowering the blower speed increases the temperature rise and a higher blower speed will decrease the temperature rise.